jpjpjp/analyze-mint-transactions/README.md

 ## How it works

-An analysis of income and spending patterns is performed on individual transaction data exported from Intuit Mint or Empower.
+An analysis of income and spending patterns is performed on individual transaction data exported from Intuit Mint, Empower or Lunch Money.
 The location of this raw transaction data, is sepecified in the PATH_TO_YOUR_TRANSACTIONS variable in [expenses_config.py](./expenses_config.py) and is `./transactions.csv` by default.

 Once an extract of transaction data is locally available, the first step is to transform this into a data set useful for spending or income analysis.
 This processed data is then used to perform the following analyses: